 Paul Seeley is a senior associate in the Business Trial Practice Group in the Firm’s Los Angeles office and has been practicing since 2007.

 Areas of Practice

-Mr. Seeley focuses his practice on the trial or resolution of real estate and corporate disputes.
-He represents clients in all manner of real estate disputes, including:
+A large part of Paul's practice focuses on the trial or resolution of real estate and corporate disputes.
+He represents clients in real estate disputes, including:

 - Title and easement disputes, including quiet title and/or fraudulent deed litigation,